agcyphers/xojo2markdown-public/README.md

 1. Shared Methods
 1. Properties (regular or computed)
 1. Shared Properties (regular or computed)
-1. `!Notes` section
+1. `!Notes` note
-1. `!Examples` section
+1. `!Examples` note
 1. All other rendered notes (IE: `!Changelog`)

 ## Table Formats
-Tables for object members are statically rendered.
+Tables for object members are statically sorted and rendered.

 ### Framework API Version
 | 1.0 | 2.0 |